According to Vegas Insider, it ranges from UM +5.5 to UM +6. I know it's a home game, but it seems a little low to me.

 - The quarterback position has evolved significantly.
 The forward pass was only formally legalized in 1906.
 From the 1910s until the 1950s, the most common college football formation was Pop Warner's single-wing, in which the quarterback's role was primarily as a blocker, and most passes were thrown by a tailback or halfback.
 The idea of a quarterback as the primary passer began to take hold after World War II, when coaches such as Clark Shaughnessy at Chicago and Stanford and Paul Brown at Ohio State took advantage of a recently redesigned football that was easier to throw, and married the ancient T formation to the threat of longer passes downfield.

 - The record books are murky from 1869 to 1937.
 Something to keep in mind is that the record books don't actually go back that far in time.
 At the national level, official statistics have only been recorded since 1937: a mere 52 percent of college football's history.
-Indeed, the first rules for compiling football statistics were formulated prior to the 1941 season by an NCAA committee headed by Fielding Yost.
+It's not clear how rigorously school, conference, and national collegiate records were kept before then.
 (College football has been around since 1869.)
-One has to assume that Yost's point-a-minute teams would have harbored some record-producing players, though the game was quite different then, as noted above.
+One has to assume that Fielding Yost's point-a-minute teams would have harbored some record-producing players, though the game was quite different then, as noted above.
 So, to be as precise as possible, we should describe all of these records as modern-era, postwar records.

 - Post-1978 records are for Division I-A only.
 Let me note that all the records here are for Division I-A (FBS), but do include all Division I records prior to the I-A / I-AA split in 1978.
 I don't really care about who did what in the other divisions, given the inferior level of competition.
 Personally, I would prefer to eliminate the non-automatically qualifying BCS conferences, but since the NCAA doesn't do that, I won't.